What the New USL Promotion and Relegation System Means for Youth Soccer

 A New Era: What Is Promotion and Relegation?

 Promotion and relegation is a system where clubs move up or down between divisions based on their performance each season.
-In the USL’s new structure, clubs that excel can earn promotion to higher divisions, while those that struggle can be relegated to lower ones.
+In USL’s evolving structure, clubs that excel can earn promotion to higher divisions, while those that struggle can be relegated to lower ones.

 How Does This Affect Youth Soccer?